Last Updated on May 29, 2023

-We could describe Atlantis Lodge in Pine Knoll Shores as a beach escape but think this place deserves a bit more credit.
+We could describe Atlantis Lodge in Atlantic Beach as a beach escape but think this place deserves a bit more credit.
 Anyone who wants to wax nostalgic over relaxing coastal trips will agree that Atlantis Lodge feels like a welcome step back to a long forgotten time.

 And you can’t just make a reservation online.
 Nope.
 At Atlantis Lodge, if you want a room you will need to pick up the phone.
 Between us, you’d best call 11 months before your reservation because this hotel between Emerald Isle and Atlantic Beach is just that popular!